 Step 9.
 You may slip back into the daydream fantasy world, and sometimes when the reality is hitting so hard that people like this exist and you need to find the positives, you need to step away from it.
 Don’t daydream too long, bring yourself back into the reality of the situation, keep working through it all.

 Step 9.
 Overcoming the grief, use that pain to keep going and going, to get to where you want to be, remember to check your writing of who they indeed are, whenever you have those doubts.

 Step 10.
-Overcoming the guilt, guilt for parts you played been their enabler against others, the guilt for not trusting your instincts, the guilt for not being able to help, the guilt for cutting people off, you need to remember, once you’ve done it, it’s in the past, and it had to be done so you can move onto a much happier life.
+Overcoming the guilt, guilt for parts you played been their enabler against others, the guilt for not trusting your instincts, the guilt for not being able to help, the guilt for cutting people off, you need to remember, once you’ve done it, it’s in the past.
+It had to be done so you can move onto a much happier life.

 Step12.
 Overcoming the trauma bond, you are weaning yourself off natural chemicals your body has released during those ups and downs of the relationship.

 Step 13.
 Reprogramming your mindset, to a positive one, talking to yourself exactly how you want to.
 “I am loveable.
 I am kind, and I am worthy.
 I am beautiful.”
 Letting go of all the doubts and negativity the narcissist programmed into you.

 Step 15.
 Overcoming your anxiety, bringing yourself back into the present moment.
 Telling yourself.
 “I’m safe now.”
 Taking steps to get back out into the real world.